My Local Guide to Mariefred – A Little Town with a Big Heart

 If you’re planning to spend the night (or a few) in Mariefred, here are some charming spots that feel like a home away from home:

-• Lovely Airbnbs — For those who like a more personal touch, Mariefred has several cozy Airbnbs sprinkled around town — from charming apartments in the center to quiet lakeside cottages.
+Lovely Airbnbs — For those who like a more personal touch, Mariefred has several cozy Airbnbs sprinkled around town — from charming apartments in the center to quiet lakeside cottages.
+A few weeks every year we rent out our own house, and we love to welcome guests from around the word, see more from our house here.

 No matter your style, Mariefred offers welcoming places to rest and recharge after a day of exploring.